send2dan/quarto-branded-website/README.md

 # Stanford Brand Demo - Quarto

-This repository shows an implementation of [Stanford's identity guidelines][suidg] with [Quarto][qmain] using the new [`brand.yml` specification][byml] in [Quarto pre-release v1.6][qbyml] This provides a reusable way for creating consistent Stanford-branded academic and technical content across different output formats including HTML documents, RevealJS presentations, Typst documents (locally only), and dashboards.
+This repository shows an implementation of [Stanford's identity guidelines][suidg] with [Quarto][qmain] using the new [`brand.yml` specification][byml] in [Quarto pre-release v1.6][qbyml] This provides a reusable way for creating consistent Stanford-branded academic and technical content across different output formats including HTML documents, RevealJS presentations, Typst documents, and dashboards.

 > [!NOTE]
 >